makersacademy/chitter-challenge/README.md

 I took this challenge as an opportunity to brush up on CSS flexbox and using containers, as this was always something I've found quite difficult.

 Extra challenge I've set myself: Having no Photoshop on this Makers MacBook (I unfortunately had to bury mine), I made use of Affinity's 3 month free trial to create the edit the pictures.

+To read about the  evolution of the design, click here: